How do I decide which browser to use?

 Search me.
 Facebook seems to be a way for young people to tell the world in far too much detail what

 they're doing in an endless quest to get more 'friends'.
 And it seems to have a very cavalier attitude

 towards privacy.
-In late 2017 the journalist Jonathan Taplin said that the average Facebook user "works
+The journalist Jonathan Taplin said that the average Facebook user "works

-Instagram could be fun for ten minutes but I can't be bothered to sign up for a photo
+Instagram could be fun for ten minutes but I only finally signed up in late 2019 and then only because it

 How can I increase the viewing area in the browser?